 If you have children, they are probably your biggest priority.
 What should the parenting time schedule be?
 Can you get along well enough to co-parent?
 How much will child support be?

-Your divorce attorney can help you fill out the child support worksheet with the necessary information.
+Your divorce attorney or child support attorney can help you fill out the child support worksheet with the necessary information.
 There are several factors to consider when calculating child support.